 Flora Klickmann (1867 to 1958) was an English journalist and writer; she was the editor of the Girls Own Paper but is best known for her Flower Patch series of books showing her love and concerns for nature.
 Flora also wrote children stories and non-fiction on many topics including gardening, cookery and needlework.
 She lived in Brockweir and is buried in the Moravian Church.
 Further details.

-Winifred Foley was a British writer who is best known for writing an autobiographical book in 1974 titled A Child in the Forest.
-Foley, who was born in Brierley near Cinderford, wrote about her life growing up in the Forest of Dean until she became a teenager.
-Foley’s forest trilogy included titles such as A Child in the Forest, Back to the Forest and No Pipe Dream for Father.
+Winifred Foley (1914 to 2009) was an author, born in Brierley.
+She is best known for her autobiography A Child in the Forest (1974) about her life growing up in the Forest of Dean until she became a teenager.
+She wrote several other titles but her forest trilogy is the titles A Child in the Forest, Back to the Forest and No Pipe Dream for Father.

-The book, A Child in the Forest was also made into a BBC Radio Series for Woman’s Hour in 1973.
+Before being published, her stories which later became A Child in the Forest were made into a BBC Radio Series for Woman’s Hour in 1973.
 The success of Foley’s writing allowed her family to move from Huntley and live nearer to Newent, it is said that she never lost her love for the Forest.

 Bertrand Arthur William Russell (1872 to 1970) was a British philosopher, logician, mathematician, historian, writer, social critic and political activist.
 At various points in his life he considered himself a liberal, a socialist, and a pacifist, but he also admitted that he had "never been any of these in any profound sense".
 He was born at Ravenscroft (now called Cleddon Hall), near Trellech, Monmouthshire into one of the most prominent aristocratic families.